+- Referral to counseling and health services

+- Education to the community

+- Altering the housing situation

+- Altering work arrangements for student employees

-- Providing campus escorts - Providing transportation accommodations - Implementing contact limitations between parties - Offering adjustments to academic deadlines, course schedules, etc.
+- Providing campus escorts

+- Providing transportation accommodations

+- Implementing contact limitations between parties

+- Offering adjustments to academic deadlines, course schedules, etc.

-The University may place a student on an interim suspension pending the completion of an investigation and procedures, particularly when in the judgment of the Dean of Students, the safety or well-being of any member(s) of the campus community may be jeopardized by the presence oncampus of the respondent or the ongoing activity of a student organization whose behavior is in question.
-In all cases in which an interim suspension is imposed, the student or student organization will be given the option to meet with the Dean of Students or designee prior to such suspension being imposed, or as soon thereafter as reasonably possible, to show cause why the suspension should not be implemented.
-The Dean of Students has sole discretion to implement or stay an interim suspension and to determine its conditions and duration.
+The University may place a student on interim conditions and/or suspension pending the completion of an investigation and procedures, particularly when in the judgment of the Title IX Coordinator, the safety or well-being of any member(s) of the campus community may be jeopardized by the presence on-campus of the respondent or the ongoing activity of a student organization whose behavior is in question.
+In all cases in which an interim suspension is imposed, the student or student organization will be given the option to meet with the Title IX Coordinator or designee prior to such suspension being imposed, or as soon thereafter as reasonably possible, to show cause why the suspension should not be implemented.
+The Title IX Coordinator has sole discretion to implement or stay an interim suspension and to determine its conditions and duration.
 Violation of an interim suspension under this policy will be grounds for expulsion or termination.

 During an interim suspension, a student may be denied access to University housing and/or the University campus/facilities/events.
-As determined by the Dean of Students, this restriction can include classes and/or all other University activities or privileges for which the student might otherwise be eligible.
-At the discretion of the Dean of Students, alternative coursework options for students may be pursued to ensure as minimal an impact as possible on the respondent.
+As determined by the Title IX Coordinator, this restriction can include classes and/or all other University activities or privileges for which the student might otherwise be eligible.
+At the discretion of the Title IX Coordinator, alternative coursework options for students may be pursued to ensure as minimal an impact as possible on the respondent.